 - Thoroughly rinse and drain the vegetables before dividing them up between the jars.
 Pack the vegetables in as tightly as you can.
 Place a clove of garlic (cut in half) in each jar.

 - To make the brine: Bring the water, vinegar and salt to a boil.
 Pour the boiling brine over the vegetables leaving a little more than 1/2 inch headspace from the top.
-Pour a tablespoon of olive oil over the top in each jar.
+Pour a tablespoon of olive oil over the top in each jar (omit the oil if water bath canning).
 Thoroughly wipe the rims with a wet paper towel, ensuring no oil or other residue is on them, and seal the jars.

 - If you plan on using the giardiniera within two weeks let the jars sit at room temperature for a day or two and then transfer them to the fridge.
 The flavor only gets better with time so wait at least 2-3 days before eating it.
 Will keep refrigerated for 2 weeks.

 - If you're canning the giardiniera for long-term storage, seal the jars with the lids and rims and prepare a boiling water bath.
 Boil the jars for 10 minutes.
-Carefully remove the jars and let them sit undisturbed for 24 hours before moving them.If processed in the water bath, the giardiniera is best consumed within 6 months but will keep for at least a year.**IMPORTANT NOTE: If you're canning the jars for long-term storage it is critical to be sure you thoroughly wipe the rims of the jars to ensure no oil residue is on them, otherwise they will not seal properly.
-Alternatively, you can omit the oil during canning and add it later to your giardiniera when you open the jar.
+Carefully remove the jars and let them sit undisturbed for 24 hours before moving them.If processed in the water bath, the giardiniera is best consumed within 6 months but will keep for up to a year.Note: If you're canning the jars for long-term storage you can add the oil later to your giardiniera when you open the jar.

 Notes